Summaiya35/Gen-AI/README.md

 # Gen-AI
-simple calculator with python and streamlit
+ initial simple calculator with python and streamlit